velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 She giggles delightedly, caressing my chest. *"Golly* then, your nipples sure are stiff all'a sudden—"

-"Maybe that's on account of the cute li'l girlie in my lap, not the goddamn *help,* you thought of that?"
+"Maybe that's on account of the pretty li'l girlie in my lap, not the goddamn *help,* you thought of that?"

 She just laughs.
 "It's adorable how you jus' keep straight on arguin’ even though we *both* know clear what you think of him.
-I don't think I ever seen you so flustered before, sure as shit not by a *boy."*
+I don't think I ever seen you so flustered 'afore, sure as shit not by a *boy."*

 "I—"